langdev-project/langdev-unicode/README.md

-#  The LANGDEV Project in Unicode  #
+#  LANGDEV IN UNICODE  #

+**Version 2: Draft 1**

-The [unicode](https://github.com/literallybenjam/langdev/tree/unicode) branch of the LANGDEV Project provides an implementation for the scripts created through the Project into the Unicode Private-Use Area, and lays a general groundwork should eventual Unicode incorporation occur.
+*LANGDEV in Unicode* provides an implementation for the scripts created through the LANGDEV Project into the Unicode Private-Use Area, and lays a general groundwork should eventual Unicode incorporation occur.
 Conformance with the latest version of *The Unicode Standard* is presumed.
 This documents contained in this branch are not endorsed or affiliated with The Unicode Consortium, Unicode Inc., or any related parties.
 No claims are made as to fitness for any particular purpose.